franncapurro/linear_congruential_generator/README.md

 The program prn_congr receives one number (seed) and generates "m" pseudorandom numbers calculated with a linear congruential algorithm.
 These numbers will be put into raw_prn.dat .

 The program prandom_points receives one number (seed) and generates "m" pseudorandom numbers calculated with a linear congruential algorithm.
 These numbers will be divided by "m", so that they are in the `[0, 1)` interval.
 After that, a file called points.data contains points (x, y) made by these pseudo-random numbers in that interval.
+To use this program, "m" must be even.
+If you wanted to use this programs with Schrage's algorithm, then "m" must be uneven.

+The program schrage receives one number (seed) and generates "m-1" pseudorandom numbers calculated with Schrage's algorithm.

 You can change the seed when the program executes.
 You can change the linear parameters of the algorithm in prn_mod.f90 .